 Here, we’ve defined a method named x on Point<T> that returns a reference to the data in the field x.

-Note that we have to declare T just after impl so that we can use it to specify that we’re implementing methods on the type Point<T>.
-Declaring T as a generic type after impl is how Rust can tell the type in the angle brackets in Point is a generic type rather than a concrete type.
-For example, we could choose to implement methods only on Point<f32> instances rather than on Point<T> instances with any generic type.
-Listing 10-10 shows that, because we’re using the concrete type f32 in this case, we don’t declare any types after impl:
+Note that we have to declare T just after impl so we can use it to specify that we’re implementing methods on the type Point<T>.
+By declaring T as a generic type after impl, Rust can identify that the type in the angle brackets in Point is a generic type rather than a concrete type.

+We could, for example, implement methods only on Point<f32> instances rather than on Point<T> instances with any generic type.
+In Listing 10-10 we use the concrete type f32, meaning we don’t declare any types after impl:

 impl Point<f32> {